Dog Training Secrets to Put an End

 ....and put an end to your dog behavior problems ONCE AND FOR

 This website will provide you with many free tips, plus I review

 the best dog training products so you can learn from the

 I do not claim to be a

-dog trainer myself but I have spent the past four years researching dog behavior issues and training, and
+dog trainer myself but I have spent the past six years researching dog behavior issues and training, and

 finding the absolute best training resources available.
 I believe that the products featured on this site are the